lldelisle/myNGSanalysis/containers/README.md

 ### Docker vs Singularity/Apptainer

 Docker is the most popular container software.
 It has a GUI on Linux, MacOS and Windows.
 It is great for container development.
 It offers a large repository (docker hub) with a lot of base images including ubuntu, rstudio server...
 It requires administration access which is not possible for shared servers.
-So you can use docker on your laptop (probably next training).
+So you can use docker on your laptop (see [this section](#use-on-your-computer-the-same-image-as-you-are-using-on-the-server)).

 Singularity was the name of the original project but disagreement between the founder and the developers lead to two different projects: one adopted to the Linux Foundation changed its name to Apptainer while SingularityCE is the second one still developped at Sylabs.
 Apptainer/Singularity work without administration access.
 Image files are '.sif' (a file format develpped by SingularityCE).
 You can easily create a '.sif' from a docker image (and this is what most of developpers do).
 So on servers/linux/WSL2 we can use apptainer.

 ### Hands-on

+For UNIGE people jump to [this section](#to-run-rstudioserver-on-unige-using-open-on-demand-service)

 #### Connect using ssh without password